CalebKroese/cs50p-wrk/prblm-st-1/interpreter/README.md

-Simple Arithmetic Expression Evaluator
+# File Extension to Media Type Identifier

-Description
+## Description

-This Python program acts as a basic calculator that evaluates simple arithmetic expressions entered by the user.
-It supports addition, subtraction, multiplication, and division using clean and readable Python syntax.
+This Python program determines the **MIME type** (media type) of a file based on its extension.
+It’s a practical example of using **dictionaries**, **string methods**, and **looping** to map file types to their correct media identifiers — commonly used in web development and file handling.

+---

-How It Works
+## How It Works

-The program prompts the user to enter an expression (e.g. 3 + 4 or 10 / 2).
+1. The program prompts the user to enter a filename (e.g. `photo.jpg` or `document.pdf`).

-It removes extra spaces using .strip() and splits the input into three parts:
+2. It removes any leading/trailing whitespace and converts the input to lowercase.
-    x → the first number
-    y → the operator
-    z → the second number

-It converts the numbers to integers and performs the correct operation based on the operator.

-The result is displayed, formatted to one decimal place.
+3. It compares the file’s extension against a predefined dictionary of known file types.
+4. If a match is found, it prints the corresponding **MIME type**.
+5. If no match is found, it defaults to `application/octet-stream`, a general-purpose binary type.

+---

-Example Usage
+## Example Usage

-Input:
+### Input:
-Expression: 3 + 5
+File name: picture.JPG

-Output:
+### Output:
-8.0
+image/jpeg

+---

-Input:
+### Input:
-Expression: 10 / 4
+File name: notes.txt

-Output:
+### Output:
-2.5
+text/plain

+---

-Input:
+### Input:
-Expression: 7 - 2
+File name: archive.unknown

-Output:
+### Output:
-5.0
+application/octet-stream